 learners in these topics.

-The panel guests I invited to this event included Dr. Ashwani Kumar (education professor at Mount Saint Vincent University, and expert in Meditative Inquiry as an approach to curriculum), Dr. Susan Brigham (also an education professor at MSVU, also familiar with Dr. Kumar’s work and an expert in afrocentric approaches to learning), and Sobaz Benjamin (Executive Director of iMOVe, filmmaker and writer/director of the NFB film ‘Race is a Four-letter Word’).
+The panel guests I invited to this event included Dr. Ashwani Kumar (education professor at Mount Saint Vincent University, and expert in Meditative Inquiry as an approach to curriculum), Dr. Susan Brigham (also an education professor at MSVU, also familiar with Dr. Kumar’s work and an expert in africentric approaches to learning), and Sobaz Benjamin (Executive Director of iMOVe, filmmaker and writer/director of the NFB film ‘Race is a Four-letter Word’).

 I had a meeting with the panellists before the event and told them why I had suggested the event for Congress (which was a way of building on the roundtable I had suggested the year before).
-In keeping with my learnings about Dr. Kumar’s work around meditative inquiry, I suggested that instead of prepared presentations, the panellists would speak in an in/formal way to the topic.
+In keeping with my learnings about Dr. Kumar’s work around meditative inquiry, I suggested that instead of prepared presentations, the panellists would speak in an in/non formal way to the topic.

 The panellists then also suggested that they would limit their remarks to their own personal experiences (as they did not feel they knew enough about the topic and each others' work to speak more generally), and we discussed trying to make sure we would allow time for group discussion as well.
 In addition, I invited each panellist to share something artistic as part of their participation as a means to explore and share their thoughts beyond verbal expressions.
-Dr. Kumar shared some Indian music, Dr. Brigham shared an image that was important to her and Sobaz shared a recording of him doing Djembe drumming.
+Dr. Kumar shared some Indian music, Dr. Brigham shared an image that was important to her related to the Quakers, and Sobaz shared a recording of him doing Djembe drumming.

 In the course of the planning conversation, it was also noted that I was the only white person and I was acting as host, in a position of power.
 I explained my goal was to be an ally and advocate ‘making space’ for this conversation to happen at Congress.
 To address this, we decided that I would say very little, that panellists would introduce themselves and they would continue one after the other with only a short introduction to the event and management of the discussion by myself.
 This was a great learning for me to about ‘making space’ for conversations such as this to take place, and for me to practice applying the principles of meditative inquiry I had been learning about from Dr. Kumar.